-In Figure 7, the eigenvalues of the S matrix are plotted as a function of the eigennumber to create a so-called "L-curve".
-20 As the values are so tiny and cover a large dynamic range, a log-linear plot is used to highlight the salient features, as a result distorting the original "L" form.
+In Fig. 7, the eigenvalues of the S matrix are plotted as a function of the eigennumber to create a so-called "L-curve".
+As the values are so tiny and cover a large dynamic range, a log-linear plot is used to highlight the salient features and as a result distort the original L form.

-Typically, the technique is to truncate the effectively-zero singular values.
-This produces a least squares solution of limited resolution.
-Although rank deficient problems can be solved by applying a generalised inverse solution, there is insufficient information to recover the complexity of the model - in this application case: the electron density profile.
+Typically, the technique is to truncate the effectively zero singular values.
+This produces a least-squares solution of limited resolution.
+Although rank-deficient problems can be solved by applying a generalised inverse solution, there is insufficient information to recover the complexity of the model - in this application case this is the electron density profile.

-Examination of Figure 7 shows there are approximately two orders of magnitude difference between the first and second term.
-Even if there was information contained within those terms (and the basis functions suggest there might be to the fifth term) the effect that this has on the model determination is negligible.
+Examination of Fig. 7 shows that there are approximately 2 orders of magnitude difference between the first and second term.
+Even if there was information contained within those terms (and the basis functions suggest there might be to the fifth term), the effect that this has on the model determination is negligible.

-Terms after the eleventh term are below 10-24.
-Compared to the first term (just below 10-8), this represents a 10 dynamic-range shift.
-This is equivalent to the numerical dynamic range of the double-precision floating-point number representation (bits 2-53 ≈ 1.11 × 10-16).
-Thus, these higher terms are equivalent to the least-significant bit of the floating-point representation and thus can be considered to be numerically zero.
+Terms after the 11th term are below 10^{-24} .
+Compared to the first term (just below 10^{-8}), this represents a 10^{16} dynamic-range shift.
+This is equivalent to the numerical dynamic range of the double-precision floating-point number representation (bits $2-53\approx 1.11\times 10^{-16}$).
+Thus, these higher terms are equivalent to the least significant bit of the floating-point representation and thus can be considered to be numerically zero.